 As an indicator of financial health, a current ratio indicates a company's ability to pay its short term debts and financial obligations.
-Typically, a current ratio between 1 and 1.5 is considered good.
+Typically, a current ratio between 1.5 and 3 is considered good.
 If the current ratio is below 1, then a company may have problems meeting its current financial obligations.
 If the current ratio is too high then the company may be inefficient at using its current assets or its short-term financing facilities.

-Orangeville Hydro's current ratio decreased from 1.58 in 2016 to 1.52 in 2017 which is indicative of a financially healthy organization.
+Orangeville Hydro's current ratio increased slightly from 1.52 in 2017 to 1.56 in 2018, which is still indicative of a financially healthy organization.
 Orangeville Hydro's current ratio is expected to remain healthy into the foreseeable future.

-• Leverage: Total Debt (includes short-term and long-term debt) to Equity Ratio
+• Leverage: Total Debt (includes short-term and long-term debt) to Equity Ratio assets.

-The debt to equity ratio is a financial ratio indicating the relative proportion of shareholders' equity and debt used to finance a company's assets.
 The Ontario Energy Board (OEB) uses a deemed capital structure of 60% debt, 40% equity for electricity distributors when establishing rates.
 This deemed capital mix is equal to a debt to equity ratio of 1.5 (60/40).
-A debt to equity ratio of more than 1.5 indicates that a distributor is more highly levered than the deemed capital structure.
+A debt to equity ratio of more than 1.5 indicates that a distributor is more highly leveraged than the deemed capital structure.
 A high debt to equity ratio may indicate that an electricity distributor may have difficulty generating sufficient cash flows to make its debt payments.
-A debt to equity ratio of less than 1.5 indicates that the distributor is less levered than the deemed capital structure.
+A debt to equity ratio of less than 1.5 indicates that the distributor is less leveraged than the deemed capital structure.
 A low debt-to-equity ratio may indicate that an electricity distributor is not taking advantage of the increased profits that financial leverage may bring.